BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 * On both sending and receiving, the HJB message **must** include the version parameter and value HJB message.

-  - the version parameter name is *hjb.core.version*
+  - the version parameter name is *hjb_message_version*

   - the version parameter value for HJB messages as defined in this document is *1.0*

+.. _HJB-encoded: ./codec.html

 Message Bodies
 --------------

-The different message types have different textual representations for their message bodies; these are described in the following sections.
+The different message types have different textual representations for their message bodies; these are described in the following subsections.

 .. class:: message_desc